Who is our Metropolitan?

 A

-principle of Orthodox theology is that a priest’s personal
+principle of Orthodox theology is that a Priest’s personal

 conduct does not inhibit the grace of God acting through